Alison Riske-Amritraj: 2014: Cracking the top 50 and first WTA title

 Riske reached the quarterfinals at the Hobart International, beating Anastasia Pavlyuchenkova and Casey Dellacqua.
 In the Australian Open, She upset No. 23 seed Elena Vesnina, and made it to the third round before losing to No. 9 seed, Angelique Kerber.
 At the WTA Premier Birmingham Classic, she reached the third round, after beating Lyudmyla Kichenok in the first round, and her twin sister Nadiia Kichenok in the second round.

 At the inaugural Tianjin Open in October, Riske was seeded sixth and defeated Çağla Büyükakçay, Olga Govortsova, Varvara Lepchenko and Zheng Saisai en route to the final, without dropping a set.
 She proceeded to win her maiden WTA title, defeating 17-year-old Belinda Bencic.
 After the match, she said: "It's a huge accomplishment for me to win my first WTA title and I was here [in China] by myself, which made it even more special, just to know that I was able to do it by myself.
 I hope I can keep up the momentum and try to compete every week as best as I can."

-2016: Three WTA finals
+2016: Three WTA Tour finals

 Riske reached the final of the Shenzhen Open in January losing there to Agnieszka Radwańska in straight sets.
 She also reached her first career final on grass at the Nottingham Open where she lost to Karolína Plíšková.
 She then reached her third final of the year at the Tianjin Open, where she won her first title back in 2014.
 Along the way, she earned one of the biggest wins of her career by defeating two-time Grand Slam champion, former world No. 2, and then-world No. 8, Svetlana Kuznetsova, in the semifinals.
 However, she lost in straight sets to Chinese home favorite, former top-15 singles player, and former doubles world No. 1, Peng Shuai, in straight sets.